pubnub/pubnub-mcp-server/resources/sdk_docs/python_presence.md

 ## User state

+##### Requires Presence
+Enable Presence for your key.
+See Presence Events.

-Requires Presence.
-Clients can set dynamic custom state for users on channels; state is not persisted and is lost on disconnect.
-Presence state must be a serializable `dict`.
+Set and get dynamic custom state for users on channels.
+State is not persisted; it’s lost on disconnect.
+See Presence State.

+##### Presence state format
+State must be a serializable Python dict.

 ### Method(s)